saif-mal1k/Salesforce-Notes/2. Admin/chapter 09 Reports & Dashboards/README.md

 <table>
 <tr>
-<td> standard report types are available on frontend, on reports tab </td>
+<td> Standard report types are available on frontend, on reports tab </td>
 <td>

-if you want to create custom report type for an object, goto setup search report types create a custom report type.
+If you want to create custom report type for an object, goto setup search report types create a custom report type.

 </td>
 </tr>